 5. Hemp-derived CBD is legal in all 50 states, whereas THC from marijuana isn’t

 While more and more states continue to legalize marijuana with each passing year, it still isn’t lawful in the majority of them.
 Restrictions on the growth, sale and possession of THC based cannabis is still a hot topic today.
 Conversely, a 2018 Farm Bill made it permissible for farmers to grow industrial hemp anywhere in the U.S., as long as they possess the appropriate license.
 However, while CBD is legal on a federal level, it’s still up to the individual states to enforce laws concerning it, so it’s best to check before you checkout!

-If you’re ready to see what CBD might do for you, check out our line of superior CBD products.
+If you’re ready to see what CBD might do for you, check out Baton’s line of superior CBD products.